Chaimaa-zaghloul/FSTStudentServices/README.md

 ## Authors

+- **ZAGHLOUL CHAIMAA**
 - **NOUIH OMAR**
-- **ZAGHLOUL CHAIMAA**

-## Acknowledgments
+## Special Thanks

-- Thanks to all the contributors who have invested their time in helping to make this project a reality.
-- Special thanks to our project supervisor Mr. Youssef El MORABIT for guidance and invaluable insights.
+We extend our gratitude to everyone who contributed to this project.
+A special acknowledgment goes to Mr. Youssef El MORABIT, our project supervisor, for his invaluable guidance and support.